 AMP partners focus on four diseases—Alzheimer's disease, type 2 diabetes mellitus, rheumatoid arthritis, and systemic lupus erythematosus--and share genomic and molecular data to accelerate research into disease treatment.

 The AMP initiative combines public-private expertise and pooled data to reduce the time and cost of developing biomarkers for disease treatment.
 The project attempts to overcome fragmentation in the pharmaceutical industry and improve innovation in drug therapy.
-By combining data, the AMP portal can find new drug targets, and reduce wasteful repetition of testing found when companies work in-silo.
+By combining data the AMP portal can find new drug targets and reduce wasteful repetition of testing found when companies work in silos.